 With extensive negotiation and litigation experience in cases ranging from assault, to domestic violence, to aggravated sexual assault and murder, R. Scott Magee, Attorney at Law is prepared to defend you.
 We know that accidents or assaults can happen during heating altercations and that sometimes, our clients are merely defending themselves against their attackers.

 If you have become entangled in serious accusations for a violent crime, we urge you to contact us right away.

-Defining Violent Crimes
+Defining Violent Crimes in Texas

 Violent crimes occur when the offender uses or threatens to use violent force upon the victim.
 A violent crime may have the violent act as the objective; for example, murder, but the violence itself can also be a means to an end as in a robbery or home invasion.

 Violent crimes may involve a physical altercation or verbal threats, or a sexual assault (rape), but they can also be committed with any type of weapon that can cause serious bodily injury or death.